LogicAppUnit/TestingFramework/README.md

 Assert.AreEqual(ActionStatus.Skipped, testRunner.GetWorkflowActionStatus("Update_Customer_Details_in_Service_Two"));
 ```

-Make sure the action name matches the action name in the `workflow.json` file, i.e. spaces replaced with underscores.
+Make sure the action name in the test matches the action name in the `workflow.json` file, i.e. spaces replaced with underscores.
+The testing framework will not automatically replace spaces with underscores.

 You can also check the workflow's Client Tracking Id using the `TestRunner.WorkflowClientTrackingId` property: